 3. Have a Strong Password

-Hackers will find it far more challenging to gain access to your site if you choose a strong password.
+Hackers will find gaining access to your site far more challenging if you choose a strong password.
 Using a unique and strong password to protect your login pages can keep hackers at bay.

 Change your password frequently; use Numbers, uppercase letters, and special characters (@, #, *, etc.) in your password.

 You should update your WordPress blog at least once a week.
 Watch for new updates, and click on them as soon as you see them.
 You jeopardize your website if you wait too long to update your WordPress.

 It enhances your safety.
 The older the version, the more likely it is to be hacked.

 Outdated themes and plugins might cause problems with the WordPress core, so regularly updating your themes and plugins is a good idea.